CarsonSSk/E-Academy_WebApp_UI/README.md

   - general management of tutors
   - manage requests

+More functionalities to be discussed and added later.

 ## The Goal Of This Project

   The goal of this project is to build an interface for an E-Academy platform and gain hands-on experience in software engineering requirements elicitation, evaluation, and specification.